INTRODUCTION

 THE ROLE OF SOCIAL EXERCISE IN EMOTIONAL HEALTH

-SETTING REALISTIC FITNESS GOALS FOR CONSISTENCY
+SETTING REALISTIC TRAINING GOALS FOR CONSISTENCY

 BALANCING EXERCISE WITH REST FOR SUSTAINABLE WELLBEING